JeffreyRodriguez/Liberator12k/Receiver/Forend/TopBreak_CAFE12+.md

 <!-- NEW PAGE -->
 ## Post-Processing
-If you purchased a kit, all the machining is already done for you.
+If you purchased a kit, all the machining is already done for you - proceed to the subassemblies.
+To DIY all the parts yourself, read the Machining section and then come back here.

+### Subassemblies

-### Foregrip Cluster Heatset
+#### Foregrip Cluster
 Install the *Foregrip Bolt Nut* on the inside of the *Cluster*.

-### Barrel Sleeve Machining
+#### Barrel Group
+1. Insert the *Barrel Sleeve* into the rear of the *Cluster* and line up the threaded holes on top.
+2. Insert the *Barrel* into the front of the *Cluster*.
+Extractor cutout-side first.
+3. Headspace on a dummy cartridge.
-The *Barrel Sleeve* has several \#8-32 holes drilled along the top.
+The *Barrel Sleeve* should be flush and the *Barrel* slightly recessed.
-These holes are used to secure the *BarrelCollar* to the *Barrel Sleeve* and the *Foregrip Cluster* to the *Barrel Sleeve* and *Barrel*.

-#### DIY Fixture
-**DO NOT DRILL THE BARREL**

-A fixture located at `Forend/TopBreak_CAFE12+/Fixtures/BarrelSleeveFixture.stl` can be used to help you drill and tap your own *Barrel Sleeve*.

-Using a \#8-32 tap, add threads to the hole in the middle.
-Use a 1.5" \#8-32 to hold the *Barrel Sleeve* in place like a set screw.
-Now you're ready to drill and tap the holes.

-**DO NOT DRILL THE BARREL**

-Drill the holes out with a \#29 wire bit, start out very slowly so the drill bit doesn't walk on the round surface.Be sure to clear your chips early and often, use lots of cutting fluid.

-Once you've finished drilling and tapping, ensure the inside of the *Barrel Sleeve* is clear of any chips and debris.

-#### Extractor Slot Machining
-File out a 1/4" wide slot in the 6-O'clock position for the extractor bit.
-Aim for a 45 degree angle 1/8" deep.

-File this same notch in a matching location on the barrel.
-This is easiest if you wait until you've installed the *Cluster*.

-#### Latch Bars Machining
-Drill and tap the the *Latch Rods* 1" from the end -

-### Barrel Subassembly
+4. Install the *Cluster Bolts*.
-Install the *Barrel* into the *Barrel Sleeve*, add the *Cluster* and *Foregrip*.
+6. Install the *Foregrip Bolt* into the *Foregrip* and screw into the *Cluster* from the bottom.
-The *Foregrip Bolt Nut* and *Cluster Bolts* should act as set screws to secure the *Barrel* into the *Barrel Sleeve*.

-### Barrel Collar: Extractor Subassembly
+#### Extractor
-1. Insert the *Extractor Bit* into the *Extractor*.
+1. Insert the *Extractor Bit* into the *Extractor*, shim it if loose.
+2. File/sand the extractor's top/bottom/sides smooth.
-2. Drop the *Extractor Spring* into the *Barrel Collar*'s large rectangular hole.
+3. Drop the *Extractor Spring* into the *Barrel Collar*'s large rectangular hole.
-3. Insert the *Extractor* into the hole, and install the *Extractor Retainer* from the large round hole for the barrel.
+4. Insert the *Extractor* into the hole.
+5. With the *Extractor* pressed inwards, install the *Extractor Retainer*.
+You can access the top of the extractor from the large round hole for the barrel.

-### Barrel Collar: Latch Subassembly
+#### Latch
 1. Insert the *Latch Springs* into the small square holes in the *Barrel Collar*.
 2. Insert the *Latch Bars* into the square holes in the *Barrel Collar*.
 3. Ensure the *Latch Bars* slide smoothly - file the holes if necessary.